EMMEI96/HFS-harmonic_file_synthesizer/README.md

 The envelope of the played sound is controlled by a Tone.envelope; it's applied each time a key of the keyboard interface is pressed (see chapter 4).
 The user can set attack, decay, sustain and release values using the **four relative faders ADSR**.
 The set envelope is visualized in a canvas.

+##4.PadBuilder
+This is the part relative to the playing of the sound (user interface) and the harmonization of the signal.

+###4.1.Keyboard Interface
+**webAudioComponents keyboard**
+It can be played in three ways:
+1) using a **MIDI device**
+2) using the **pc keyboard** --->the subsequence of semitones follows the keyboard letters from the "Z" to the "P" and then from "1" to "0"
+3) clicking on the keyboard.

+Since the mouse should be busy changing the controls the best way to play is the first.
+The keyboard allows multi-touch, but is a **mono keyboard** (only one note at a time will be playing even if pressing more notes).
+When clicking on the keyboard it's better to not slide between keys.

+###4.2.Harmonizer : Modes , Chords, Variations

+The HFS is provided with an innovative set of harmonizing techniques based on the most ancient five modes (greek modes + locrian).
+When a key is pressed we can harmonize it by changing the value of the Pad Builder controls.

+**Pad Builder Controls**
+The **Modes** are selected by a webaudio knob , each Mode has a set of 4 **Chords** controlled by another webaudio-knob (all webaudio-knobs allow **MIDI Learn**) and a set of 3 **Variations** controlled by a slider.

+Modes : phrygian -- mixolydian -- dorian -- lydian -- locrian

+The **Chords** knob has five values [0,1,2,3,4], when its to 0 there is no chord set, when the value goes from 1 to 4 it forms four different chords using the pitch of the played note as tonic.

+The **Variations** slider has four values [0,1,2,3], its preset value is 0 and each time it is released it returns to 0.
+When its value goes from 1 to 3 it forms three different chords using as tonic a different pitch from the played one.

+Each chord can be directly visualised on the keyboard, allowing people to learn chords and modes directly playing into the app.

+###4.3.Master Volume